Warning

 B1.
 General

-The highest level of endorsement of IMAS is at the Inter-Agency Coordination Group for Mine Action (IACG-MA) (at the Principal’s level).
-Endorsement of IMAS at this level is noted in the report of the Secretary-General on Assistance in mine action, it also authorises IMAS to be published on the IMAS website as current documents.
+The highest level of endorsement of IMAS is at the Inter-Agency Coordination Group on Mine Action (IACG-MA) (at the Principal’s level).
+Endorsement of IMAS at this level is noted in the report of the Secretary-General on Assistance in mine action, it also authorizes IMAS to be published on the IMAS website as current documents.

-The RB consists of individuals representing a broad collection of organisations/groups, donors and specialties, who themselves represent a broad cross section of the humanitarian mine action community.
-The RB identifies qualified organisations and non-affiliated individuals for membership.
+The RB consists of individuals representing a broad collection of organizations/groups, donors and specialties, who themselves represent a broad cross-section of the humanitarian mine action community.
+The RB identifies qualified organizations and non-affiliated individuals for membership.

 B2.
 IMAS Steering Group